linkerd/website/linkerd.io/content/2.12/tasks/automatically-rotating-webhook-tls-credentials.md

 ```

 {{< note >}}
-When installing the `linkerd-control-plane` chart, you must also provide the
+When installing Linkerd with Helm, you must also provide the issuer trust root
-issuer trust root and issuer credentials as described in [Installing Linkerd
+and issuer credentials as described in [Installing Linkerd with Helm](../install-helm/).
-with Helm](../install-helm/).
 {{< /note >}}

 See [Automatically Rotating Control Plane TLS